TMJ Treatment Fairview Heights, IL

 Several key components form the TMJ, all working together to allow the jaw to move comfortably and effectively.

-• Articular Disc: A small, fibrous disc between the condyle and the temporal bone.
-This disc acts as a cushion to absorb shock and allows the jaw to move smoothly.
+• Articular Disc: This fibrous disc, positioned between the condyle and the temporal bone, cushions the joint and aids in smooth motion.
 Degeneration or misalignment of this disc may lead to TMD-related issues.

 • Temporal Bone: Part of the skull, the temporal bone forms the socket where the TMJ connects.
 This structure provides a smooth surface for movement and stability within the joint.

 • Ligaments and Muscles: Jaw movement is supported by TMJ ligaments and muscles, including the masseter and temporalis muscles.
-Tension or inflammation in these muscles can cause pain and stiffness, common symptoms of TMD.
+Pain and stiffness, common in TMD, often arise from tension or inflammation in these muscles.

 How TMD Affects Jaw Function